feiyin0719/ComposeMarkdown/README.md

 ## Future Plans

-- 🚀 Support load large markdown file and render progressively Load and render visible blocks to improve performance and memory usage
+~~- 🚀 Support load large markdown file and render progressively Load and render visible blocks to improve performance and memory usage~~
 - 🚀 Add more built-in plugins for common use cases

 ## ❓ FAQ